tommyleo/speedyflight/README.md

 # speedyFlight 2.31
+32 bit fork of the baseflight MultiWii RC flight controller firmware

 # VR μBrain - STM32F4XX - 168 Mhz
+## Looptime = 500 (2 KHz by deafult)

 Web reference: http://vrbrain.wordpress.com/vr-microbrain/

-32 bit fork of the baseflight MultiWii RC flight controller firmware

 ## Warning, this is a beta version, do not fly and remove the propeller, it only proves the configuration of VRBrain with the GCS